WUMUXIAN/blog-wumuxian/hexo/source/_posts/HA-Kubernetes-cluster-with-Vagrant-CoreOS-Ansible-Part-2.md

 b25cf09cad535601: name=master03 peerURLs=https://172.17.5.103:2380 clientURLs=https://172.17.5.103:2379 isLeader=false
 ```

-By now the etcd cluster is up and running.
+By now the etcd cluster is up and running on 3 master nodes, and we have the backbone of a Kubernetes cluster ready.
 In the [next part](http://blog.wumuxian1988.com/2018/01/12/HA-Kubernetes-cluster-with-Vagrant-CoreOS-Ansible-Part-3/), we'll write an Ansible role to configure and run `kubelet` on all nodes.